qfall/math/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Thank you for filing a bug report!
-Please provide a short summary of the bug, along with any information that might be required to replicate the bug.
+Please provide a short summary of the bug, along with any information that might be required to replicate the bug, and if you already found a solution / workaround, please provide it.

-If you feel like any of the provided sections are not needed, feel free to delete the corresponding section and leave it unfilled.
+If you feel like any of the provided sections are not needed or should be extended, feel free to adapt this form.
 -->

 **Describe the bug**